PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 ### Sort the technical subjects in order of importance

-The first subject that goes back to this question is the fix of major bugs.
+The first topic that emerged from this question is the fix of major known bugs.

 Then comes the simplification of integrating development in the back-office and extending PrestaShop.